Rhodes Holidays 2025/2026

 Nightlife

-Nightlife in Rhodes centres around Rhodes Town, Faliraki and Lindos, but Faliraki is probably the place to be if you prefer parties.
+Nightlife in Rhodes centres around Rhodes Town, Faliraki and Lindos, but Faliraki is probably the place to be if you prefer the all-night parties.
 All the fun can be found on two main streets in Faliraki – Club Street and Bar Street.
 Try Ziggy’s for cocktails before heading to Liquid, DC Club or Yolo Club.

 Last but definitely not least is Rhodes Town itself, home to romantic piano bars and wild hidden nightclubs.
 If you’re looking for a comfy bar with proper beer, head to the Captain Hook bar – it helps if you’re also a fan of rock music.
 Otherwise the Cellar of Knights is a stunning Greek wine bar, tucked into the medieval architecture on Ippokratus Square.
 Fancy a cocktail?
 Try B-Sides Cocktails for a range of delicious drinks in a relaxed atmosphere.